Testing Ising Models: Introduction

-\begin{theorem} Both Ising Model Goodness-of-fit Testing and Ising Model Independence Testing can be solved from ${\rm poly}\left(n, {1 \over \epsilon}\right)$ samples in polynomial time. \end{theorem} There are several variants of our testing problems, resulting from different knowledge that the analyst may have about the structure of the graph (connectivity, density), the nature of the interactions (attracting, repulsing, or mixed), as well as the temperature (low vs high).
-We proceed to discuss all these variants, instantiating the resulting polynomial sample complexity in the above theorem.
-We also illuminate the techniques involved to prove these theorems.
-This discussion should suffice in evaluating the merits of the results and techniques of this paper.
+\begin{theorem}[Informal] Both Ising Model Goodness-of-fit Testing and Ising Model Independence Testing can be solved from ${\rm poly}\left(n, {1 \over \epsilon}\right)$ samples in polynomial time. \end{theorem} There are several variants of our testing problems, resulting from different knowledge that the analyst may have about the structure of the graph (connectivity, density), the nature of the interactions (attracting, repulsing, or mixed), as well as the temperature (low versus high).
+We proceed to discuss our results and techniques for a number of variants, allowing us to instantiate the resulting polynomial sample complexity in the above theorem.